jrheard/blog/python/passwords.md

 print("jrheard" == "jRHeard")
 </code></pre>

 Your password checker should be able to tell if a password contains your username, even if the password's capitalization is all funky like that.
-One way to handle this problem is to use the `.lower()` or `.upper()` function:
+One way to handle this problem is to call a string's `.lower()` or `.upper()` method, like this:

 <pre><code class="py">
 print("jRHeard".lower())
+print("jRHeard".upper())
 </code></pre>

 Debugging Tip